Skip to content

 Student Development (http://sa.hkbu.edu.hk)

-The Office of Student Affairs plays a critical role in realising the University's vision of providing whole-person education, offering a full array of quality services and programmes, and cultivating a caring respectful and yet stimulating learning environments on campus to help students develop skills in the areas of psychological competence, leadership and service to society, and readiness for future careers.
+The Office of Student Affairs plays a crucial role in realising the University's vision of providing whole-person education, offering a full array of quality services and programmes, and cultivating a caring, respectful and yet stimulating learning environment on campus to help students develop skills in the areas of psychological competence, leadership and service to society, and readiness for future careers.

 Campus Life